 The JPB will be responsible for coordination of admissions between partners and will follow the policy and procedures provided by the UAB of each university.
 Each UAB is sovereign and will provide policy and procedures according to its own rules.

-- The Programme is open to holders of a first cycle higher education degree from European universities in the field of engineering, geosciences, oceanography, mathematics, physics or environmental sciences.
+- The Programme is open to holders of a first cycle higher education degree from universities in the field of:

 - An applicant with a mother tongue other than English needs to prove that he/she has sufficient fluency in English.
 Fluency in English will be established according to the Language Policy.